AdamEssenmacher/MemoryToolkit.Maui/README.md

                             x:Class="Scavos.Maui.App"
                             ShowMemToolkitAlerts="True">
 ```
-By default, a `GCMonitoredApplication` will log collections of monitored objects at the Trace level.
-When monitored objects fail to be collected, a message will be logged at the Warn level and a runtime UI alert will be displayed.
+By default, a `GCMonitoredApplication` logs the GC status of collected objects at the Trace level.
+When monitored objects fail to be collected as expected, a message is logged at the Warn level, and a runtime UI alert is shown.

 ### Customizing GCMonitoredApplication
 You may set the BindableProperty `ShowMemToolkitAlerts` to false (true is the default) to disable runtime UI alerts when leaks are detected.